Moving up to secondary school

 What happens if a place becomes available for my child from the waiting list?

-If a place becomes available at a school, and your child is at the top of the waiting list, we will automatically offer this place to your child: we will contact you and let you know.
+If a place becomes available at a school, and your child is at the top of the waiting list, we will automatically offer this place to your child: we will send you an offer email/letter.